leils/leils.github.io/content/blog/2020/2020-04-19_Gatsby-Post-Generation/index.md

 placeholder text
 ```

+Pretty simple, and I've already spent too much time on it.
 Feel free to take this script and make it your own.
 Happy generating!